rjbassig/dsc-recipe-rating-analysis/README.md

 ### Missingness of Average Rating

-The `average_rating` column is missing for approximately **3.11%** of the recipes.
-I investigated whether the missingness of `average_rating` may be related to other characteristics of a recipe.
+The `average_rating` variable has missing values in approximately **3.11%** of recipes.
+I explored if there may be some relationship between the missingness of `average_rating` and other attributes of a recipe.

-The missingness of `average_rating` could potentially be **MNAR** because whether a recipe receives ratings may depend on information that is missing inside of the data set.
-Recipes that are less popular, less prominent on the website, or with less views may be less likely to receive ratings.
-Information that is no present in the dataset such as the number of recipe page views or how often a recipe appeared on a users feed could help explain this missingness.
-If this information was present on why a rating was missing, then the missingness could potentially be considered MAR instead.
+The missingness of `average_rating` variable could be potentially **MNAR** since whether or not a recipe gets any ratings can depend on some information which is not present in the dataset.
+Less popular or less visible on the website recipes, or recipes with lower number of views are less likely to get any ratings.
+The number of recipe views and the number of times this recipe appeared in the users' feed would be helpful in understanding this pattern of missingness.

 ### Missingness and Preparation Time

-I performed a permutation test to determine whether the missingness of `average_rating` depends on recipe preparation time.
-For this analysis, I restricted preparation times to more than 0 minutes and no more than 250 minutes so that extreme preparation-time outliers would not dominate the comparison.
+A permutation test was conducted to find out whether missingness in `average_rating` is associated with recipe preparation time.
+In this analysis, recipe preparation times were limited to above 0 and up to 250 minutes to avoid having extreme values affecting the comparison.

-**Null Hypothesis:** Missingness of `average_rating` is independent of preparation time.
+**Null Hypothesis:** Missingness of `average_rating` is unrelated to preparation time.

-**Alternative Hypothesis:** Missingness of `average_rating` depends on preparation time.
+**Alternative Hypothesis:** Missingness of `average_rating` is related to preparation time.

-**Test Statistic:** Difference in mean preparation time between recipes with missing average ratings and recipes with non-missing average ratings.
+**Test Statistic:** Difference in mean preparation time of recipes with missing average rating versus non-missing average rating.

-**Significance Level:** 0.05
+**Level of Significance:** 0.05

-The observed difference in mean preparation time was approximately **8.33 minutes**.
+The difference in mean preparation time was around **8.33 minutes**.

 <iframe
   src="assets/missingness-preparation-time.html"